RasaHQ/rasa-x-helm/README.md

 2. Create a pull request describing your changes

+## Development Internals
-## Releasing a new version of this chart
+### Releasing a new version of this chart

-This repository uses GitHub actions to automatically release a new version of the Helm chart once new changes are merged.
+This repository automatically release a new version of the Helm chart once new changes are merged.
 The only required steps are:

 1. Make the changes to the chart
 2. Increase the chart `version` in `charts/rasa-x/Chart.yaml`